moby/moby/docs/reference/builder.md

 - `RUN ["executable", "param1", "param2"]` (*exec* form)

 The `RUN` instruction will execute any commands in a new layer on top of the current image and commit the results.
-The resulting comitted image will be used for the next step in the `Dockerfile`.
+The resulting committed image will be used for the next step in the `Dockerfile`.

 Layering `RUN` instructions and generating commits conforms to the core